- Graeme McCracken, CIO, Reed Business International

 Reed Business Information (RBI), a leading provider of business information, data and marketing solutions, produces industry critical data services and lead generation tools, as well as online community and job websites.
-RBI reached out to Search Technologies for help with a migration project, to take them from FAST ESP, to a Solr-based infrastructure running on Amazon Web Services (AWS) EC2 instances.
+RBI contacted Search Technologies for help with a migration project, to take them from FAST ESP, to a Solr-based infrastructure running on Amazon Web Services (AWS) EC2 instances.

 RBI has been using FAST to power search on a wide range of websites since 2005.
 FAST ESP has proved to be a highly reliable platform for this purpose.
 In addition to very low down-time, it has provided large query capacities, and has been used as a platform to develop or deploy a range of sophisticated, multi-lingual capabilities for entity extraction and categorization, powering both search, and the contextual serving of widgetized links across hundreds of websites.